MusicDin/kumuluzee-samples/kumuluzee-database-schema-migrations-liquibase/README.md

 1. Querying the [/books](http://localhost:8080/v1/books) endpoint should result in an empty array, since our database is empty.
-2. Call the endpoint [/migrations/populate](http://localhost:8080/v1/migrations/populate) using the method POST to trigger a migration that populates a database with some sample books.
+2. Call the endpoint `http://localhost:8080/v1/migrations/populate` using the method `POST` to trigger a database schema migration that populates a database with some sample books.
 3. If you query the [/books](http://localhost:8080/v1/books) endpoint again, you should get a response similar to the one below, showing us that the migration was successful.
 ```